uio-bmi/ligo/docs_source/tutorials/how_to_simulate_co-occuring_signals.rst

             number_of_examples: 10 # we simulate 10 reprtoires
             receptors_in_repertoire_count: 1000 # we simulate 1000 BCRs in each repertoire
             signals:
-              signal1__signal2: 0.1 # 10% of BCRs contain both signal 1 and signal 1
+              signal1__signal2: 0.1 # 10% of BCRs contain both signal 1 and signal 2
-              signal1: 0.2 # 20% of BCRs contain both signal 1 and signal 1
+              signal1: 0.2 # 20% of BCRs contain signal 1
-              signal2: 0.2 # 20% of BCRs contain both signal 1 and signal 1
+              signal2: 0.2 # 20% of BCRs contain signal 2

 Step 3: Run the simulation with the following yaml file